digst/cloud/design.md

 Specifically, the Platform Consumer establishes processes for on-boarding data consumers and SIT provides a back-end service to generate and store API keys and contact information.
 The API Key management should be generic and be used for all applications that share public data with private businesses and the public in general.

-**[Existing IAM]** Identities and access rights necessary for development of applications and operation of platform are stored in SITs prefered central Identify and Access Management system.
+**[Existing IAM]** Identities and access rights necessary for development of applications and operation of the platform are stored in SITs prefered central Identify and Access Management system.

 #### System Administration